The Authors Guild Guide to E-Publishing

 Creating an EPUB from a PDF

 Some authors wonder if it’s OK to upload a PDF directly to ebook retailers or distributors, since they are accepted by some channels.
 While there are some exceptions, this is almost never a good idea.
 However, if you have a printer-ready PDF, an EPUB is closer than you might think.
-If you use CreateSpace, it will automatically convert your PDF to an ebook and get you started with Amazon KDP.
-It’s also possible to use the free ebook management software Calibre to convert a PDF to an EPUB, although you’ll almost certainly need to clean up the resulting file if you want a professional result.
+It's possible to use the free ebook management software Calibre to convert a PDF to an EPUB, although you’ll almost certainly need to clean up the resulting file if you want a professional result.

 Ebook distributors such as BookBaby can also convert your PDF into an EPUB, or you can hire a service such as eBookPartnership.com to handle it for you.